mozilla/pkipolicy/rootstore/policy.md

 extension with the cA field set to true is considered to be mis-issued.

-A failure to provide notifications or updates in the CCADB or as otherwise required in a timely manner shall also be grounds for disabling a CA’s root certificates or removing them from Mozilla products.
+A failure to provide notifications or updates in the CCADB or as otherwise required in a timely manner SHALL also be grounds for disabling a CA’s root certificates or removing them from Mozilla products.
 For this policy and the CCADB policies, "a timely manner" means within 30 days of when the appropriate data or documentation becomes